-Summary: in this tutorial, you will learn about SQL constraints that allows you to enforce the integrity of data automatically.
+Summary: In this tutorial, you will learn about SQL constraints, which allow you to enforce the integrity of data automatically.

 Introduction to SQL constraints

-SQL constraints or just constraints are rules that you define which data values are valid while doing INSERT, UPDATE, and DELETE operations.
-When constraints are in place, SQL engine rejects all the transactions that break the rules, therefore, constraints help you enforce the integrity of data automatically.
+SQL constraints, or just constraints, are rules that define which data values are valid while performing INSERT, UPDATE, and DELETE operations.
+When constraints are in place, the SQL engine rejects all transactions that break the rules; therefore, constraints help enforce the integrity of data automatically.

-ANSI SQL provides four types of constraints including PRIMARY KEY, UNIQUE, FOREIGN KEY and CHECK.
-We will explore each kind of constraint in the next tutorials.
+ANSI SQL provides four types of constraints: PRIMARY KEY, UNIQUE, FOREIGN KEY, and CHECK.
+In the next tutorials, we will explore each kind of constraint.

 SQL constraints scope